 The injection can cause some flushing (redness and warm feeling that may last hours to days).
 A few people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing and low blood pressure can occur.
 Medicine can be given to prevent and treat allergic reactions.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for imaging tests.

 CT scans are not usually used to biopsy (see biopsy in the section "Other tests") an ovarian tumor, but they can be used to biopsy a suspected metastasis.
 For this procedure, called a CT-guided needle biopsy, the patient stays on the CT scanning table, while a radiologist moves a biopsy needle toward the location of the mass.
 CT scans are repeated until the doctors are confident that the needle is within the mass.
 A fine needle biopsy sample (tiny fragment of tissue) or a core needle biopsy sample (a thin cylinder of tissue about ½ inch long and less than 1/8 inch in diameter) is removed and examined under a microscope.

 Barium enema x-ray

 This is a test to see if the cancer has invaded the colon (large intestine) or rectum (it is also used to look for colorectal cancer).
-After taking laxatives the day before, the radiology technician puts barium sulfate, a chalky substance, into the rectum and colon.
-Because barium is impermeable to x-rays (impossible for x-rays to go through), it outlines the colon and rectum on x-rays of the abdomen.
+After taking laxatives the day before, barium sulfate, a chalky substance, is put into the rectum and colon and x-rays are taken.
+Because x-rays don’t penetrate (go through) barium, the colon and rectum are outlined on the x-rays.
 This test is rarely used now in women with ovarian cancer.
 Colonoscopy may be done instead.

 Magnetic resonance imaging (MRI) scans